shu-htk/tip-dev/doc/ref/calc.md

 usage: calc [expression]
 ```

-this command show the result of "calculation expression"
+this command show the result of calculation expression

-where "calculation expression" is appear in
+where calculation expression is appear in

 - [@](var.md) x = expr
 - [set](set.md) x = expr